 By June 1941 the digging workforce had increased to over five-thousand and nearly five-hundred public rock shelters had been finished and another four-hundred were in progress.
 In all they could house over two-hundred thousand Maltese civilians which was just about enough but also thoroughly uncomfortable.

 By February 1942, with raids often continuous throughout the night, shelters became congested with chairs and bedding brought in for comfort and rest.
 The four square feet per head originally allowed was reduced to two and was hopelessly insufficient.
-Anticipating a night of raids, people began to rush to shelters straight after dinner every evening.
+Anticipating a night of raids, people began to rush to shelters straight after evening meal every evening.
 Spaces were often over-subscribed and crowded.
 Conditions were said to be dirty, cramped and noisy but at least provided safety from the raids above.
+Rather like the Underground stations in London during the blitz.

 It reminded me of when I was a boy of about ten and I had a friend called Dave (Daddy) Elson who had dug an underground camp in his back garden – we used to go to his camp and sit in it by candle-light and wonder why?